cliosight/Docs/README.md

 }
   ```
 ## Claiming Trustworthiness <a name="trust"></a>
-It is possible to prevent uploading data through the import button of a form.
+It is possible to prevent uploading data from CSV files through the import data option.
 This safeguard ensures that the primary table and associated sub-form tables  receive data via the designated form interface.
 As a result, any reports or charts generated from these tables will showcase a true representation of the data captured through the intended workflow.
 This approach helps maintain integrity and reliability of the data, reinforcing the accuracy of subsequent analyses and insights derived from the reports and charts.

 ## JSON body of a Trigger <a name="trigger"></a>